Your money-making expert. Financial journalist, TV and radio personality.

 Clinical trials are open to those lucky enough to be in full health, and those suffering from a particular disease.

-They can actually be a great way to contribute to medical research, and if you take part in one that addresses your particular condition, can mean that you benefit from a cutting edge new treatment.
+They can actually be a great way to contribute to medical research, and if you take part in one that addresses your particular condition, you could also benefit from a cutting edge new treatment.
 It doesn’t always have to be disturbing!

 However, there is the risk that the treatment can be no different to the standard treatment you normally receive.